Patient Rights & Responsibilities

 Chicago, IL 60601

-- You are responsible for providing information as possible about your health, medical history, and insurance benefits.
+- You are responsible for providing information about your health, medical history, medications including over the counter products and dietary supplements, allergies, sensitivities and insurance benefits.

 - You are responsible for asking the care provider when you do not understand instructions about your plan of care.